marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 sortableMatching
 ~~~~~~~~~~~~~~~~~~

 This defines how the participants in the lobby are matched in groups.
-There are two options to choose from.
+There are :ref:`three options <matching_procedures>` to choose from.

-:first come, first serve: This is the default option.
-As soon as the number of participants in the lobby equals :ref:`groupSize <parameters__groupsize>` they are matched and can start interacting.
-This setting aims to minimize waiting time.

-:match groups with unique roles: In some cases you might want to allocate roles before you assign participants to groups.
-Before participants enter the lobby, they can be assigned a role (by setting their variable *role* in the :ref:`core table <experiment_tables__core>`.
-Roles need to start with 1, and run up to value value of the groupSize.
-For example, if you have groups of 3, a group will be formed as soon as a set of players with roles 1, 2 and 3 can be formed.

 .. _parameters__messages: